mio42-GmbH/Prototyp-MIO-Viewer/README.md

 When editing the files, the application running in the browser should update automatically.

-You can create new components via the terminal by running `npx generate-react-cli component MyComponent` At first execution, you migh be prompted to install `generate-react-cli` .
+You can create new components via the terminal by running `stencil generate` .
-The new component will be created in an own folder with SCSS and TSX file and can be adapted using these files.
+For further information, please refer to the documentation of [Stencil CLI](https://stenciljs.com/docs/cli)

 ### Generate Static Application Files (Production Build)

+Currently, building the components from source requires 6GB due to the bundling of the MIOParser.
+We are working on optimization for this.
-To build the app, run `npm run build`.
+To build the components, run `npm --max_old_space_size=6144 run build`.
+We activated all `output_targets` of StencilJS: `dist`, `dist-custom-elements`, `www` with the hope of offering the maximum flexibility for you.
-The files will be generated in the `react_prototype/dist` folder.
+More on the output targets can be found here: https://stenciljs.com/docs/output-targets The files are being generated into the `stencil-prototyp/dist` as well as the `stencil-prototyp/www` folder.
-Per default, the MIO example data will also be copied into this folder.
-You may delete it from the `dist` folder and adapt the `config.json` for your own files.